kawalpreet-kour/MY-DOC/Python CI Checks /Attendance/DOC/README.md

 ---
 ## Conclusion

-SonarQube is the best choice for Python CI Bug Analysis as it provides bug detection, security checks, and detailed dashboards in one platform.
-Its seamless CI/CD integration and multi-language support make it scalable and reliable for teams.
+SonarQube is the best choice for Python CI Bug Analysis as it provides bug detection, security checks, and detailed dashboards in one platform.Its seamless CI/CD integration and multi-language support make it scalable and reliable for teams.

 ---
 ## Contact Information